 “I’ve always liked old hymns, ever since I was a kid,” said Tom.
 “To work with a song that is about 1,300 years old makes you feel connected to everyone who has sung it before.”

 Through the centuries, people have turned to hymns, whether alone or in a community of faith, to connect to higher powers, find strength, and rally inspiration.
-Tom hopes this yet-to-be-named, new body of work allows listeners to discover joy and relaxation.
-The seven arrangements will be released in early June and available on all the major streaming services (iTunes, Spotify, Amazon Music, etc.).
+Tom hopes this new body “By Day or By Night” allows listeners to discover joy and relaxation.
+The album is now available on all the major streaming services.

 Listen to his musical journey through NETs